All you need to know about commercial test and tag services

-As part of the safety regulations at the workplace, the Test and Tag procedure plays a very important role.
-But what does it mean anyway?
+An important part of workplace safety regulations, the test and tag procedure should be a regular part of your business’ electrical maintenance.
+But what exactly does “testing and tagging” involve?
 What kind of commercial equipment do you need to test and tag?
 And what is the relevant legislation you should comply with?
-Find out valuable insights on this topic in this week’s blog!
+Let’s take a deep dive into commercial test and tag services.

-Basically, Test and Tag is a process of carefully inspecting the safety of each electrical appliance by a licensed electrician.
-First and foremost, this procedure ensures the safety of the people in the workplace coming into contact with the appliance.
-In the same time, it minimises the risk of electrical hazards that can potentially bring damage to the commercial equipment.
+Test and tag is a process of carefully inspecting the safety of each electrical appliance by a licensed electrician.
+First and foremost, this procedure ensures the safety of the people in the workplace who come into contact with the appliance.
+Secondly, testing and tagging minimises the risk of electrical hazards that can potentially bring damage to your commercial electrical equipment.

 What are your legal requirements as a business owner?

-In general, Test and Tag is a method of ensuring compliance with Australian Electrical Safety regulations at the workplace.
-According to WHS (Work Health and Safety), all Australian workplaces must be able to demonstrate safe systems of work.
-Also, they need to show detailed results of the test as recorded by the electrician.
+Test and tag is a way to ensure your businesses complies with Australian Electrical Safety regulations.
+According to WHS (Workplace Health and Safety), all Australian workplaces must be able to demonstrate safe systems of work; and to show detailed results of the test as recorded by the electrician.

 - Electrical Safety Regulation 2013, ensuring the electrical safety of electrical workers, as well as specifying the intervals for testing.

-Therefore, Testing and tagging has been implemented in Australia and New Zealand as a strategy to ensure the safety of electrical appliances in the workplace.
-You can also find information about how this procedure applies to Queensland businesses by visiting the Work Place Safety website.
+Testing and tagging has been implemented in Australia and New Zealand as a strategy to ensure the safety of electrical appliances in the workplace.

-In order to ensure maximum safety for your employees and customers, you should inspect all portable electrical items designed for connection by flexible supply cord and plug top to 240v or 415v power.
-In fact, all commercial environments, such as offices, factories, organisations or community centres should comply with the standards.
+To ensure maximum safety for your employees and customers, you should inspect all portable electrical items designed for connection by flexible supply cord and plug top to 240v or 415v power.
+All commercial environments, such as offices, factories, organisations or community centres should comply with the standards.

-On the contrary, the following items are not mandatory to receive testing and tagging inspection as per AS/NZS 3760:2010:
+There are some items which are not mandatory to receive testing and tagging inspection as per AS/NZS 3760:2010:

 - Fixed or hardwired devices